What Employers Should Know about IRS Form 1095-C?

 When the Affordable Care Act was passed, the IRS designed Section 6056 of the Internal Revenue Code as a way to gather information on the health insurance coverage that ALEs offered to their employees.

-Under IRC Section 6056, the IRS requires ALEs to file ACA Forms 1095-C and 1094-C to the IRS and distribute copies of ACA Forms to employees.
+Under IRC Section 6056, the IRS requires ALEs to file ACA Forms 1095-C and distribute copies of ACA Forms to employees.

 The following instructions summarize what employers must know about the ACA Form 1094-C and Form 1095-C filing requirements.

-The ACA Form 1095-C, Employer-Provided Health Insurance Offer and Coverage is used by applicable large employers (Employers with 50+ employees) to report their employees’ health coverage information with
+Form 1095-C, Employer-Provided Health Insurance Offer and Coverage is used by applicable large employers (Employers with 50+ full-time equivalent employees) to report their employees’ health coverage information with the IRS.

-The IRS uses the information on the Form 1095-C to determine the following:
+The IRS uses the information on Form 1095-C to determine the following:

-• Self-insured employers who have more than 50 employees should complete part III of IRS Form 1095-C.
+• Self-insured employers who have more than 50 employees - should complete all the parts of IRS Form 1095-C.

-• Fully Insured employers who have more than 50 employees should complete part I & II of
+• Fully Insured employers who have more than 50 employees - should complete parts I and II of

 IRS Form 1095-C.